magic-it/fieldTask/README.md

 [Smap fieldTask](http://www.smap.com.au)
 ======

+This repository has been deprecated.  fieldTask has been migrated from Eclipse to Android Studio and is being maintained in a new repository [https://github.com/nap2000/fieldTask2](https://github.com/nap2000/fieldTask2)

 fieldTask is an Android client for Smap Server that extends [odkCollect](http://opendatakit.org/use/collect/) with Task Management functionality.
 It depends on a modified version of odkCollect referenced as a library.